 There are many useful resources available to help small business owners craft invoices – whether you want to create your own or automate the process.
 Here’s a list of popular templates, invoicing software, and other options available to small businesses:

-- FreshBooks, the popular accounting software provider, has free invoice templates on its website that you can download into Word, Excel, Adobe PDF, Google Sheets or Google Docs.
-FreshBooks’ cloud-based accounting software enables businesses owners to automate invoicing.
+- FreshBooks, the popular accounting software provider, has free invoice templates on its website that you can download into Word, Excel, Adobe PDF, Google Sheets, or Google Docs.
+FreshBooks’ cloud-based accounting software enables business owners to automate invoicing.
 [Read our review of Freshbooks for more in-depth information.]

 - Sage, a cloud accounting software company, also provides free access to invoice templates on its website.
 Like FreshBooks, it lets you automate invoicing through its cloud-based accounting software.